sensingtheforest/sensingtheforest.github.io/src/posts/2024-07-24-summer-school-at-alice-holt-forest.md

 ---
-title: Summer School at Alice Holt
+title: Summer School at Alice Holt Forest
 date: 2024-07-24T08:00:00.000Z
 excerpt: After the six online sessions of the summer school, we all met at Alice  Holt for two days on 19-20 June to prepare and launch the exhibition on the 20th!
 It was short and intense.
 It felt extremely rewarding.
 The exhibition was a big success.
 author: anna-xambo